bagder/uncurled/code/shallow.md

 Of course, more eyes on the code will help you find and fix more bugs, but you must not fool yourself into believing that just because you have a huge user base this automatically means that a lot of people have actually read the code.
-Very few users ever read the code of any project.
+Few users ever read the code of any project.
 Including popular ones.

 People rather follow each other, meaning the network effect of "they use that product so then I shall as well" is explaining usage much more than the